• Skip to primary navigation

 A pumpkin muffin broken in half showing the chocolate chips inside.

-Coconut Oil: To keep from having a coconut flavor in all my baking I use refined coconut oil.
-Refined coconut oil has had the flavor of coconut removed.
+Coconut Oil: To keep from having a coconut flavor in my baking, I use refined coconut oil.
+Refined coconut oil has had the taste of coconut removed.

 Other ingredients: eggs, sugar, baking soda, baking powder, cinnamon, and salt.